Information for Patients and the Public about NIHR Cambridge Clinical Research Facility

 Find out more about our patient and public involvement work

-Patient and Public involvement (or PPI as it is shortened to) is important in clinical research.
+Patient and Public Involvement (PPI) is important in clinical research.
 It ensures that research is done ‘with’ or ‘by’ the public, not ‘to’, ‘about’ or ‘for’ them.

 For more information, please visit the Patient and Public Involvement page.